oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 : In this document, "OAuth" refers to OAuth 2.0, {{RFC6749}}.

 "Browser-based application":
-: An application that runs entirely in a web browser, usually written in JavaScript, where the source code is downloaded from a domain prior to execution.
+: An application that is dynamically downloaded and executed in a web browser, usually written in JavaScript.
 Also sometimes referred to as a "single-page application", or "SPA".

 Overview